Online Master of Public Policy degree overview

 Eva Chiang, Ph.D., Public Policy and Administration (P.P.A.)
 Faculty Lead and Program Director

-Connect with your classmates through collaborative coursework and on-campus immersions.
+Connect through collaborative coursework and immersions

 Master of Public Policy curriculum & learning outcomes